 A very common type of decay that is that found in young children is called Baby Bottle Caries.
 It only affects the primary or deciduous (baby) teeth.
 The decay pattern is very obvious to parents, as the most common teeth that are affected are the front ones.
 But it can also occur on the back teeth.
 The reason for the decay is because the baby’s or infant’s bottle is filled with milk, apple juice, i.e., liquids that contain sugar and these liquids are kept in contact with the teeth for long periods of time.
 The sugar in the liquids are broken down by bacteria in the mouth and acids are produced which eat away at the outer layer of enamel and then the softer inner layer of dentin (see blog #2).

-Important: parents, make sure that your kids don’t fall asleep with a bottle filled with liquids that contains sugar.
-It may help to get your child to sleep, but in the end, they will end up with a mouthful of heavy duty cavities.
+Important: parents, make sure that your kids don’t fall asleep with a bottle filled with liquids that contain sugar.
+It may help to get your child to sleep, but in the end, they will end up with a mouthful of heavy-duty cavities.
 Water is a good substitute!

 The above factors result in a decrease in salivary flow and if there is no buffering capacity from the saliva, rampant decay results.